 Vibrant cities always need a strong center where people from all walks of life can gather to conduct business, connect with peers, and have fun.
 With the pandemic rendering many central commercial districts less essential as office hubs, these key places have lost much of the foot traffic and activity that once sustained them.
 Little sidewalk life and few people visiting businesses, especially outside work hours, leads to an area being in danger of decline.
-This type of decline is exactly what we are seeing in Midtown today.
+This type of decline is exactly what we are seeing in Midtown, New York City today.

 Considering that it's unlikely workers will return to Midtown in the same numbers as before the pandemic, the area needs to adapt by serving a broader function than just providing office space if it wants to survive and thrive.
 Business districts need to become multi-faceted destinations and social hubs that everyone can use, enjoy and benefit from.
 But how?

-Writing the Next Chapter for Midtown
+Writing the Next Chapter - Creating a New Heart and Soul for Midtown

 We are proposing a plan for a new "heart" of Midtown that supports and augments the recently announced "New" New York Plan.